QuantEcon/cbc_2024/source_files/tuesday/numba.md

 %timeit k = solow_jitted()
 ```

-Hopefully we get the same value:
+Hopefully we get a similar value (about 1.95):

 ```{code-cell} ipython3
 k